medsriha/real-time-face-recognition/README.md

 python src/face_taker.py
 ```
 - Enter your name when prompted
-- The script captures 30 images of your face
+- :rotating_light: The script captures 120 images of your face.
+Make sure to have a good lighting and move your head around to capture different angles.
+- Keep your face centered in the frame
 - Images are saved in the `images` folder
 - Your name and ID are stored in `names.json`
-- Keep your face centered in the frame
-- Window closes automatically after capturing all images
+- Press 'ESC' to exit early

 ### 2. Train the Model
 Run `face_train.py` to create the recognition model: